UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-12-13-team01-super-res.md

 From the color-coded weight maps above, we see that the model is, in fact, using the weight maps to adapt to the input image.
 For instance, when nearest-neighbor and bilinear interpolation are used together, we see that the bilinear interpolation is prioritized in areas of low brightness, while the nearest neighbor method is used elsewhere.
 However, we also see that when nearest-neighbor, bilinear, and bicubic interpolation are used together, the nearest-neighbor interpolation has very little influence, indicating that one could even use the weight maps as a form of interpolation function selection, similar to how L1 regularization is used as variable selection in linear regression.

-##### Conclusion
+#### Conclusion

 The IM-Net is already an interesting kind of reparameterization of the problem of learning-based super-resolution; instead of directly learning how to upscale an image, the network instead learns how to ensemble a set of given interpolation functions to do upscaling.
 This modular design allows for a great deal of flexibility in the model, as it can be combined with any arbitrary-scale upscaling method, even other learning-based methods, without any change to the core architecture.
 Of course, in this case, our real goal is a LUT-based method; in the realm of LUT-based methods, IM-LUT still stands out for its capability of arbitrary-scale super-resolution.
-Dynamically adapting to different scales will be a practical necessity for any super-resolution method, so it will be ineteresting to see if, as time goes on, efficient super-resolution methods will expand further in the direction of the IM-LUT, or if an entirely different architecture will rise to the top; the obvious downside of LUT methods is their low accuracy, so it will be especially noteworthy if a whole new kind of model structure can improve on this while retaining the benefits of LUT and allowing for arbitrary scales.
+Dynamically adapting to different scales will be a practical necessity for any super-resolution method, so it will be interesting to see if, as time goes on, efficient super-resolution methods will expand further in the direction of the IM-LUT, or if an entirely different architecture will rise to the top; the obvious downside of LUT methods is their low accuracy, so it will be especially noteworthy if a whole new kind of model structure can improve on this while retaining the benefits of LUT and allowing for arbitrary scales.

 ### Unfolding Networks

-The "unfolding" in "unfolding network" refers to splitting up the problem of image reconstruction into two distinct subproblems, that being (1) unblurring and upsampling, and (2) denoising.
+The "unfolding" in "unfolding network" refers to splitting up the problem of image reconstruction into two distinct subproblems, that being (1) deblurring and upsampling, and (2) denoising.
 With this approach, one can show that problem (1) has a closed-form optimal solution that can explicitly adapt to specific given types of degradation with 0 learned parameters; this greatly reduces the burden on the learned portion of the network, which now only needs to do denoising.
 The method is a kind of fusing of model-based and learning-based approaches; despite involving a variant of a UNet, it is designed to be zero-shot adaptable to any kind of degradation that is parameterized by a known blurring kernel, downsampling factor, and noise level.

 Now, we can go through and derive the method ourselves to illustrate how it arises:

 #### Derivation

-The basic assumption will be that the input image for the method will be the blurred, downscaled, and additive white Gaussian noise-ed version of a ground-truth image, or in other words, our degraded image $$\vec y$$ is
+The basic assumption will be that the input image for the method will be the blurred, downsampled, and additive white Gaussian noise-ed version of a ground-truth image, or in other words, our degraded image $$\vec y$$ is

 $$
 \vec y = (\vec x \otimes \vec k)\downarrow_s + \vec N